farazrehman/aws-support/README.md

 This reposistory is a collection of handy scripts (mostly Python) and CLI commands to interface with AWS Support backend.
 Here is what you need to get started

 - AWS CLI installed on local machine *EC2 instances running Amazon linux already have them pre-installed*
 - If running EC2, you can launch instance with the role that allowes access to EC2 support backend.
-For this you can createa  role with policy "SupportUser" - If that is not possible, you can also store your EC2 access keys on the local machine, but this ** a security risk and NOT recommended for production ** environments
+For this you can create a  role with policy **SupportUser** - If that is not possible, you can also store your EC2 access keys on the local machine, but this **a security risk and NOT recommended for production environments**

 **Please make sure that you have the credentials (either stored locally) or via instance role to permit execution of CLI/scripts on your machine**